johngodlee/geotaster_git_workshop/index.md

 git log -p -n 2
 ```

-This will show the most recent two commits (`-n 2`), and a breakdown of what has been changed in that commit compared to the previous one.
+This will show the most recent two commits (`-n 2`), and a breakdown of what has been changed in that commit compared to the previous one (`-p`).

 If you want to compare a specific commit to the most recent version of the respository, you can use the following, substituting the commit hash with your own: